FAANG/dcc-documentation/docs/experiment/ena_updating_via_faang.md

-**Data Requirements**: This action will update the submission details with the metadata you provide, so ensure all information is accurate before submission.
+This action will update the submission details with the metadata you provide, so ensure all information is accurate before submission.

 ## Alternative Method